 Considering my husband and son’s love of watching sports, as well as enjoying the full movie experience as a family, the media wall was important to get right.

 After deciding on a Bose sound system, we opted to have the speakers recessed in small niches, as I didn’t want them protruding.
-We also integrated all the wiring (since exposed wires are a big eye sore).
+We also integrated all of the wiring (since exposed wires are a big eye sore).

 We chose a dark grey paint color (sometimes blue, sometimes green depending on the lighting) to help the TV blend in a little better.
 (As you can see, we still need a cabinet below to house all of the electronics!